Four Inexpensive or Free Eco-Friendly Activities To Do With Kids

 #2 – Turn An Old Pizza Box Into An Oven

-This is a great way to teach kids about recycling, saving energy and using solar power all in one easy, fun and inexpensive items.
+This is a great way to teach kids about recycling, saving energy and using solar power with one easy, fun, and inexpensive items.
 Most of the parts needed to build this reusable, miniature warming device can be found in almost any household:

 - A cardboard pizza box from a recent delivery order or takeout trip

 - Scissors or a utility knife

 - Aluminum foil